 Before a new registry is proposed, or before changes to an existing registry are made, a WG must review the existing SANA registries to determine if re-use or extension of existing capabilities would be satisfactory.
 If extension of an existing registry, of any category, seems most appropriate then the proposer must contact the Registration Authority for the existing registry to explore the possible options.
 Every effort should be made to re-use, or make simple, conformant, extensions to existing capabilities wherever possible.

-The existing registries, grouped by category, are to be found at http://sanaregistry.org.
+The existing registries, grouped by category, are to be found at https://sanaregistry.org.
 Each SANA registry also includes a pointer to the registration rule and the Registration Authority for the registry, as well as a pointer to any source document(s).

 REGISTRY MANAGEMENT POLICIES